ykvch/ykvch.github.io/_posts/2020-03-16-test-automation-smells.md

 1. Using `..except: pdb.set_trace()`
 	* Detect: search code
 	* Fix: consider `--pdb` flag
+1. `True == False` (happy blind tests)
+	* Detect: make tests fail
+	* Fix: review test-plan, use `pytest.mark.xfail` (or skip)
-1. `True != False` (obvious and useless obscure results)
+1. `True != False` (obvious and useless obscure results) missing value explanation
 	* Detect: make tests fail, see the output
 	* Fix: Use error message (assert 2nd param)
+1. Hardcoding without explanation (in test cases _DO describe, DON'T define_).
+Note: hardcoding here is used in broader meaining, a kind of "semantic satiation" in code.
+	* Detect: There are exact values, steps, behaviour without ability to trace WHY are those chosen and what logic (specs?) are considered behind them.
+	* Fix: use data generators with rules derived from specs (also helps mitigate pesticide effect a little).
+	* Fix: comments and docstrings might help.
-1. Missing (hard to retrive) tracing bits (thread id, timestamp, case name, uuid, log/code line numbers... etc)
+1. Missing (hard to retrive) breadcrumbs (thread id, timestamp, case name, uuid, log/code line numbers... etc)
-	* Detect: this is a slightly more specific than previous one.
-See if _advertised_ error message can easily lead to point in test/environment where unexpected behaviour happened.
+	* Detect: this is a slightly broader than previous ones.
+See if _advertised_ error message can easily lead to point in test/environment WHERE unexpected behaviour happened.
 	* Fix: Add bits (href-s, id-s, timesamps...) to easily track back to error point.
-3. `True == False` (happy blind tests)
-	* Detect: make tests fail
-	* Fix: review test-plan, use `pytest.mark.xfail` (or skip)
-4. Too many asserts
+1. Too many asserts
 	* Detect: count asserts in tests
 	* Fix: pre-defined validators, prepare results for validation, soft-asserts
-5. Failing outside _expected behaviour_ checks
+1. Failing outside _expected behaviour_ checks
 	* Detect: review how many tests fail on test run errors
 	* Fix: assert only target feature (consider fixtures in pytest OR raising non AssertionError in unittest-likes)